lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 }
 ```

-In most cases `watch()` will _not_ be a significant performance improvement over
+Note that the work avoided by this pinpoint update is actually very little:
-plain Lit template renders.
-This is because Lit already only updates the DOM for
+the only things skipped are the identity check for the template returned by
-bindings that have changed values.
+`render()` and the value check for the `@click` binding, both of which are cheap.

-In this example, the work skipped by a pinpoint update is the identity check for
+In fact, in most cases `watch()` will _not_ result in a significant performance
-the template returned by `render()` and the value check for the `@click`
+improvement over "plain" Lit template renders.
+This is because Lit already only
-binding, both of which are cheap.
+updates the DOM for bindings that have changed values.

 The performance savings of `watch()` will tend to scale with the amount of
 template logic and the number of bindings that can be skipped in an update, so